thody/thody.github.io/_posts/2013-07-12-you-should-know-about-dropwizard.markdown

 ---
 layout: post
-title:  "You should know about Dropwizard."
+title:  "You should know about&nbsp;Dropwizard."
 date:   2013-07-12 18:00:00
 categories: frameworks
 ---